atuljha-tech/Bot-To-Agent-Hackathon/README.md

 > **Stop guessing.
 Start operating with your second self.**

-You² is an **AI-powered Autonomous Digital Twin Agent** that learns how you think, work, prioritize, procrastinate, and make decisions — then actively helps you execute your goals in real time.
+You² is an **AI-powered Autonomous Digital Twin Agent** that learns how you think, work, focus, prioritize, procrastinate, and make decisions — then actively helps you execute goals in real time.

 Built for the **MLH Bot-to-Agent Hackathon**.

 ---

-# 🌍 Vision
+# 🌍 The Vision

-Most AI products today are passive.
+Most AI tools today are passive.

+They:

-They answer questions.
+- answer prompts
-They generate text.
+- generate content
-They wait for commands.
+- wait for commands
+- forget context
+- do not take initiative

-**You² is different.**
+**You² changes that.**

-It represents the next generation of AI:
+You² represents the shift from:

-### From Bot ➜ Agent
+## Bot ➜ Agent

-An AI that:
+An AI system that can:

-- understands your behavior
+- understand your behavior
-- predicts your patterns
-- protects your focus
+- remember your goals
+- detect distractions
-- launches your tasks
+- launch tasks automatically
-- replans your day
+- replan your schedule
-- improves your discipline
+- coach discipline
+- optimize productivity
-- becomes your intelligent second self
+- become your intelligent second self

 ---